bitmark-inc/docs/pages/register-and-control-data/cli/cli-payment.md

 To fund a mainnet wallet, you'll need to send coins to the BTC or LTC address, but to fund a testnet wallet, you can simply request coins from a faucet.

-* Get some testnet litecoins at https://faucet.xblau.com/
+* Get some testnet ltc at https://faucet.xblau.com/

-* Get some testnet bitcoins at https://coinfaucet.eu/en/btc-testnet/
+* Get some testnet btc at https://coinfaucet.eu/en/btc-testnet/